Deborah Sanders

 Omer Ben Seadia

-Stage director
+Stage directors

 Israeli director Omer Ben Seadia is known for her inventive, thoughtful, and socially conscious productions.
-While garnering a name for herself in the classic repertoire, she has also won praise for developing and promoting new opera all over the world.
-Ms. Ben Seadia’s upcoming projects include a world premiere production of The Snowy Day (Joel Thompson, Davis Pinkney) at Houston Grand Opera, The Magic Flute at Opera Theater St. Louis, The Merry Widow at Calgary Opera, Thumbprint (Sankaram, Yankowitz) at Chautauqua Opera, and Tosca at Utah Opera.
+While garnering a name for herself in the standard classic repertoire, she has also won praise for developing and promoting new opera all over the world.
+Ms. Ben Seadia’s upcoming projects include Lucia di Lammermoor at Israeli Opera, a revival of her world premiere production of The Snowy Day (Joel Thompson, Davis Pinkney) at Portland Opera, Tosca at Palm Beach Opera, La Boheme for Pacific Symphony and she directs artists of The Lindemann Program at the Metropolitan Opera in their Scenes production.

 “Director Omer Ben Seadia’s staging captured not only the coziness of Peter’s home but—with the help of movement director Courtney B. Jones—the freewheeling fun of the youngsters’ antics in the snow. ” Steven Brown, Texas Classical Review, December 10, 2021 for The Snowy Day at Houston Grand Opera